-If you wish to market your vitamins, minerals, nutraceutical products, dietary supplements, and herbal products in the Australian market, it will be better to realize that the Australian regulatory requirements are quite different from other countries for such products.
+Do you wish to market your complementary medicines (vitamins, minerals, nutraceutical products, dietary supplements, and herbal products) in the Australian market?
+Then it is better to realize that the Australian regulatory requirements are different from other countries for such products.

-On the other hand, Therapeutic Goods Administration (TGA) undertakes a thorough evaluation of the safety, efficacy, and quality of the product before it reaches the Australian market and consumers.
+On the other hand, Therapeutic Goods Administration (TGA) conducts a thorough review and evaluates the products for safety, efficacy, and quality before the products reach the Australian market and consumers.

 While other countries may classify these products as